 - Administrator login to the Admin Panel

 - Tasks like adding, modifying, or deleting phones, users, tokens, applications, and other administrators

 - Directory sync start and end and any updates made by the sync

 Click on any of the column headings to sort log entries by that column.

 Click on the link in the "Action" column to see more details.

-The authentication log may be filtered by administrator.
+The authentication log event display may be filtered by administrator.

-Click the Reports button in the upper right side of the log display and select CSV or JSON to download a copy of the log.
-You can also select URL to obtain a direct link to your current administrator actions log view.
-If you've added any filters to your current view of the log, the report only includes the filtered results.
+Click the Export button in the upper right side of the log display and select from the available export options, which may include CSV or JSON which will download a copy of the log.
+You may also select Print which will go directly to your browser's print dialog or URL to obtain a direct link to your current administrator actions log view.

 Single Sign-On Log